carterchap/remage-fcp-extension/fcp-simulations/Example/README.md

 # Full Exmaple Walkthrough of Simulating FCPs using remage extension

 This readme will include examples of simulating FCPs using longleaf, and also will include how to run jupyter notebooks used for post-processing

-## Step 1, SSH into LongLeaf or NERSC
+This is also only works for Longleaf/NERSC

-## Step 2, Install remage,LEGEND-base, convert to a .sif file
+### Step 1, Install remage,LEGEND-base, convert to a .sif file

 ```bash
 apptainer build remage.sif docker://legendexp/remage